unpackdev/solgo/README.md

 The SolGo basic documentation is hosted on GitHub, ensuring it's always up-to-date with the latest changes and features.
 You can access the full documentation [here](https://github.com/unpackdev/solgo/wiki).

+**NOTE: Statement above is not true yet (lazy to change it)...
+Documentation is still being written.**

 ## Getting Started

 Detailed examples of how to install and use this package can be found in the [Usage](https://github.com/unpackdev/solgo/wiki/Getting-Started) section.